cslab-ntua/HPA-Plus/README.md

 * A service which sees a surge in demand at 12pm every day for 10 minutes, this is such a short time interval that by the time a regular HPA made the decision to scale up there could already be major performance/availablity issues.

-PHPAs are not a silver bullet, and require tuning using real data for there to be any benefits of using it.
-A poorly tuned PHPA could easily end up being worse than a normal HPA.
+HPA+ is not a silver bullet, and requires tuning using real data for there to be any benefits of using it.
+A poorly tuned HPA+ setup could easily end up being worse than a normal HPA.

 ## How does it work?